latproc/clockwork/README.md

 	also we use flex, bison, the GNU compiler suite

+## Getting Started

-   Part A - Building Latproc tools for standalone experimentation
+### Part A - Building Latproc tools for standalone experimentation

 The instructions in this part build the Clockwork programming language interpreter without the need for the IgH EtherCAT Master.

 Note, the Makefile used here assumes libzmq is installed in /usr/local/

 * pull the latproc project from git